“A translator? No need, I am bilingual.” You can’t imagine the number of people who use this argument to dismiss or ignore their translation needs.

 Indeed, you are not bilingual, you are fluent.
-According to the explanations on our friend Wikipedia (for the skeptics of this source, our friend Larousse will come later), a person is bilingual when they are able to “express themselves perfectly without any preference in either language”.
+According to the explanations found on our friend Wikipedia (for the sceptics of this source, our friend Larousse will come later), a person is bilingual when they are able to “express themselves perfectly without any preference in either language”.

-Do I want my client to see in their first contact with me, mistakes or mistranslations?
-Not me, what about you? tweet
+Do I want my client to see mistakes or mistranslations in their first communications with me?
+I don’t, what about you? tweet

-An example.
+Take this example.
 Even though I have mastered these languages, it does not occur to me to write this blog article in French or Spanish, although the target audience is far wider.
 Why?
 Simply because I have not totally mastered (and certainly never will) these languages and this material is too important.
 If I had done a translation of this article or directly wrote it in one of these languages, I would have certainly made mistakes, it would be badly expressed on one point and not developed in another.
 It is still a website, one of my first communication tools between me and my client.
-Do I want my client to see in their first contact with me, mistakes or mistranslations?
-Not me, what about you?
+Do I want my client to see mistakes or mistranslations in their first communications with me?
+I don’t, what about you?

 With a level of 940 in TOEIC, I know how to do translations!